Funk & Wagnalls: History

-In 1998, as part of the Information division of Primedia Inc. (the renamed K-III), the encyclopedia content appeared on the Web site "funkandwagnalls.com".
+In 1998, as part of the Information division of Primedia (now Rent Group), the encyclopedia content appeared on the Web site "funkandwagnalls.com".
 This short-lived venture was shut down in 2001.

 Ripplewood Holdings bought Primedia's education division in 1999, which became part of Reader's Digest Association in 2007.
 In 2009, Funk & Wagnalls was acquired by World Book Encyclopedia.